-10.1 Domestic /Commercial /Business /Accommodation Establishments
+10.1 Domestic /Commercial /Business

 - 10.1.1 Customers are billed as follow:- - 10.1.1.1 An availability charge is payable on all properties (irrespective of the category), where a connection to the water network is possible at the cost of the Municipality, but not in use. - 10.1.1.2 A basic charge is payable on all properties that are connected to the water network based on the size of the water connection, regardless of whether any water is used.
+This does not apply to properties on which two or more dwellings/ flats/ offices/ units have been erected, where section 10.4.1 will apply. - 10.1.1.3 Non-indigent consumers who have pre-paid water meters will pay the basic monthly tariff. - 10.1.1.4 Registered Indigents receive their basic levy for water either fully or 50% subsidised every month, as determined by Council on an annual basis. - 10.1.1.5 Registered Indigents receive an amount of water fully subsidised every month, as determined by Council on an annual basis. - 10.1.1.6 Installation of prepaid water meters are only allowed for registered indigents and in approved low cost housing schemes. - 10.1.1.7 Customers are billed for consumption based on the amount of water used by way of a step tariff per kilolitre usage in the following blocks:- - (a) 1 to 6 kl Registered Indigent Domestic Customers Only - (b) 7 to 15 kl Registered Indigent Domestic Customers Only - (c) 1 to 15 kl All Non-Indigent Registered Domestic Customers/Commercial/ Business/ Accommodation Establishments - (d) 16 to 30 kl -All Domestic/Commercial/Business/Accommodation Establishments - (e) 31 to 40 kl -All Domestic/Commercial/Business/Accommodation Establishments - (f) 41 to 50 kl -All Domestic/Commercial/Business/Accommodation Establishments

-- 10.1.1.3 Registered Indigents receive their basic levy for water either fully or 50% subsidised every month, as determined by Council on an annual basis. - 10.1.1.4 Registered Indigents receive an amount of water fully subsidised every month, as determined by Council on an annual basis. - 10.1.1.5 Installation of prepaid water meters are only allowed for registered indigents and in approved low cost housing schemes. - 10.1.1.6 Customers are billed for consumption based on the amount of water used by way of a step tariff per kilolitre usage in the following blocks:- - (a) 1 to 6 kl Registered Indigent Domestic Customers Only - (b) 7 to 15 kl Registered Indigent Domestic Customers Only - (c) 1 to 15 kl All Non-Indigent Registered Domestic Customers/Commercial/ Business/ Accommodation Establishments - (d) 16 to 30 kl -All Domestic/Commercial/Business/Accommodation Establishments - (e) 31 to 40 kl -All Domestic/Commercial/Business/Accommodation Establishments - (f) 41 to 50 kl -All Domestic/Commercial/Business/Accommodation Establishments - (g) 51 to 70 kl -All Domestic/Commercial/Business/Accommodation Establishments - (h) 71 kl and above All Domestic/Commercial/Business/Accommodation Establishments.
+- (g) 51 to 70 kl -All Domestic/Commercial/Business/Accommodation Establishments - (h) 71 kl and above All Domestic/Commercial/Business/Accommodation Establishments.